Detailed Guide forHome Health Aides in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Home Health Aides in California is $24,209 annually, or $11.65 hourly.
+The median wage in 2016 for Home Health Aides in California was $24,209 annually, or $11.65 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Depending on the hiring agency, benefits for full-time workers usually include vacation, sick leave, and medical and dental insurance.
 Some employers also pay for vision, life insurance, and retirement plans.